Registered education savings plans (RESP)

 - Child pays the tax.
 Once your child starts receiving payments from the RESP for school, the money will be taxed as income.
 However, since post-secondary students usually have very low income, the tax is usually low.

-Anyone can open an RESP for a child, not just the parents.
+Anyone can open a Registered Education Savings Plan for a child, not just the parents.
 Guardians, grandparents, other relatives or friends are also eligible.

-Once you’ve decided to open an RESP, you need to contact your bank, credit union or online broker and ask them to open a self-directed RESP account.
+Once you’ve decided to open one, you need to contact your bank, credit union or online broker and ask them to open a self-directed RESP account.
 Simply provide your social insurance number (SIN), the beneficiary’s SIN and their birth certificate to get started.

 What investments can you put into an RESP?